-The source Arabic text was used in LDC's Arabic Treebank, specifically, in Part 1 (Part 1 v.
+The source Arabic text in this release is contained in LDC's Arabic Treebank series, specifically, Part 1 (Part 1 v.
 2.0; Part 1 v.
 3.0), Part 3 (Part 3 v.
 1.0; Part 3 v.
 2.0) and Part 4 (Part 4 v.
 1.0).
 A subset of Agence France Presse (AFP) source text from Arabic Treebank: Part 1 v.
 2.0 was previously translated and released by LDC in Arabic Treebank: Part 1 - 10K-word English Translation, LDC2003T07.
 Note the 49 translations for this AFP subset are not included in this release, resulting in a total 1,682 translations for the 1,731 source stories.

 The number of stories and their epochs for each source are as follows:

 |AFP||734 stories; July 2000 - November 2000|

 |An Nahar||600 stories; January 2002 - December 2002|